 For most workplace activities, a PPE garment that has passed penetration tests is suitable when minimal contact with the chemicals is expected.
 In extreme levels of chemical concentrations, a chemical suit that has also passed permeation tests may be required for worker safety.
 If a chemical suit is marketed as a breathable fabric to reduce heat stress for employees, they may not be suitable for the severe conditions that require a non-permeable fabric.

-When you select a quality manufacturer, these suits usually feature a laminated fabric which offers a broad range of protection against light splash in petrochemical environments, chemical materials loading operations, and for industrial workers that operate paint booths or chemical mixing equipment.
-Other ISO 7530/EN 368 tests the chemical suit should pass include:
+When you select a quality manufacturer, these coveralls usually feature a laminated fabric which offers a broad range of protection against light splash in petrochemical environments, chemical materials loading operations, and for industrial workers that operate paint booths or chemical mixing equipment.
+Other ISO 7530/EN 368 tests the chem suit should pass include:

 - Tensile, Bursting, and Puncture Tests